NSoni25/Portfolio_repository/README.md

 **Conclusion**

-So, we have created a model that will predict book genre from the summary feature, we have also compute accuracy score of the dataset to find out the accuracy of the model, our model can predict 52% of the genre tag on train dataset and 40% of the genre tag on test dataset.
+So,In this portfolio we have created a model that will predict book genre from the summary feature, we have also compute accuracy score of the dataset to find out the accuracy of the model, our model can predict 85% of the genre tag on train dataset and 69% of the genre tag on test dataset.We have used logistic regression algorithim with OneVsRestClassifier to reduce the time compexity of the model so that it speedily predict the output.